Trystan4861/scriptsLauncher/README.md

 ## Features

-- **Status Bar Integration**: Quick access via a "Run Task" button in the status bar
+- **Status Bar Integration**: Quick access via a "Ejecutar tarea" button in the status bar
 - **Script Selection**: Choose which scripts to display in the dropdown menu
 - **One-Click Execution**: Run npm scripts with a single click
 - **Terminal Integration**: Scripts execute in VSCode's integrated terminal